Blog

 • PCB Development – can be defined as the process of taking a circuit board design from the design to the production.
 This typically includes three stages – design, manufacturing and testing.
 And for all but the simplest designs, this process is iterative with the objective of arriving at the highest quality design within the development time allotted.

 • PCB Manufacturing – can be defined as the construction o your board design.
-This is a tow-step process that begins with board fabrication and ends with printed circuit board assembly (PCBA).
+This is a two-step process that begins with board fabrication and ends with printed circuit board assembly (PCBA).

 • PCB Assembly – PCBA is the second step or stage of PCB manufacturing in which the board components are mounted to the bare board through a soldering process.